-Types of lipids, structures of saturated and unsaturated fatty acids, triglycerides, simple and mixed triglyceridesphospholipids, glycolipids (ganglioside and cerebrosides) and antipacting action when and ioding value Termonoids and sphingolipids. .
+Types of lipids, structures of saturated and unsaturated fatty acids, triglycerides, simple and mixed triglyceridesphospholipids, glycolipids (ganglioside and cerebrosides) and sphingolipids.
 Concept of acid value, saponification value and iodine value.
 Terpenoids and isoprenoids - definition and representative structures, steroids.
 Definition, Classification and representative structures (Cholesterol).